June 29, 2015

 Law enforcement officers put in place a new initiative to deter drinking and driving over Memorial Day, which is always one of the most dangerous days on the road because of a high number of drunk driving accidents.
 The initiative involved sending three different teams of uniformed officers into popular drinking establishments to “educate” people about how much was too much to drink.

 An experienced DUI defense lawyer knows efforts are continually being made to prevent impaired driving accidents.
 While public safety is important, so is the privacy of those who want to go out and have a drink or two with friends on a holiday.
 Too many programs designed to reduce drunk driving end up having a major impact on people’s lives and privacy and can result in a violation of Constitutional protections.
 If you end up arrested and suspect your rights were violated, get legal help.

 New Drunk Driving Prevention Program Raises Privacy Concerns

-Patrons present when the officers arrived at local bars reported their presence was "off-putting," at first, although many patrons ultimately relaxed and even found the officers to be fun and entertaining.
-The police were giving breath tests to show patrons they may be drunker than they thought, and may be over-the-limit without realizing it.
+Patrons present when the officers arrived at local bars reported their presence was “off-putting,” at first, although many patrons ultimately relaxed and even found the officers to be fun and entertaining.
+The police were giving a breathalyzer test to show patrons they may be drunker than they thought and could be over the limit without realizing it.
 The campaign was an attempt to drive home a common message: buzzed driving is drunk driving.